famished-tiger/Macros4Cuke/README.md

 The defining step has two key components:
 1. The _quoted sentence_ ```"When I [some phrase]"```.
 That part specifies the syntax of your future macro-step.
-2. The multiline text enclosed between the triple quotes (""") and immediately follows the the defining step.
+2. The multiline text enclosed between the triple quotes (""") that immediately follows the the defining step.
 It is the place where the sub-steps are listed.

 These two components are detailed now.